DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Serial Number

 Unique combination of numbers and letters used to identify the device once it has been manufactured [IDTA 2006](datamodel_idta#idta-02006-2-0).
 It helps to determine the affectedness by vulnerabilities.
 For example, a batch (SN range) has been shipped with a FW that contains a vulnerability.
+Also, it can be used to check the device identity.

 ### Site